 Where applications are made on behalf of two or more children born on the same day to the same parents, and there is only space in the class for one child, then the twin or sibling from a multiple birth will be admitted otherwise than as an excepted pupil.

-Reviewed and determined February 2021.
+Reviewed and determined in February 2020.

 Distance calculation method updated November 2017 following a Local Authority level change.